reefland/extra_k8s_apps/apps/rook-ceph-argocd-helm/README.md

 ### Storage Pools

-* `cephBlockPools` is a pre-defined storage pool for block storage:
+* `cephBlockPools` is a predefined storage pool for block storage:

   ```yaml
       cephBlockPools: